 Over the years as the choir grew, it built up an outstanding reputation and have performed all over the country and around Germany.

 Performance venues included Lincoln Cathedral, Southwell Minster, along with many local and village churches for services, concerts and weddings.

 They toured Germany extensively between the years of 1965-1995 singing in churches and cathedrals in Zweibrucken, St. Augustine (Grantham's twinned town), Altenburg, and then into the former East Germany around Leipzig.

 The choir won many competitions due to their outstanding musicianship and beauty of sound.

 They took part in The Choir of the Year competition, and had had several finalists in the BBC Choirgirl of the Year competition.
 They also featured on BBC Radio Lincolnshire frequently over the years.

-Sadly, the choir no longer sings for the church as there is no resident organist.
-It has renamed and reformed as 'The Winter Singers'.
-It is a very successful close harmony choir, still giving concerts, performing at events and winning competitions.
+The choir has renamed and reformed as 'The St John's Winter Singers'.
+It is a very successful close harmony choir, still providing music for worship at the church, giving concerts, performing at events and competitions.

 To see the choir in their next concerts and events and for more information, click here.

 Zadok the Priest - HandelSt Johns Choir